 Any unattended personal belonging will be deemed as a lost item and should be forwarded to the "Lost and Found" area located in the college's reception.
 Student who think that they have misplaced their belongings may go to the Lost and Found area to report his/her lost.
 If the reported item was previously dropped off by someone, the lost and found officer will verify the physical condition of the lost item to this student.
-The school will charge RMB10 as an administration fee for any lost and found items which will be donated to a partner charity organization in the name of our college at the end of the academic year.
+For any lost and found items not claimed will be donated to a partner charity organization in the name of our college at the end of the academic year.
 The college has the right to dispose of any lost and found items that are not retrieve within three months.